-- Customer Data: data that we collect, process and manage on our customers’ behalf, as part of the Verbit AI transcription and real-time captioning platform (“Platform”), which relates to identifiable individuals (“personal data” and “data subjects”, respectively) who: (a) are registered by our customer’s account administrator as end-users of the Platform; schedule meetings, classes or other forums for transcription, captioning, or translation (“Sessions”); upload or stream audio or video files (“Source Files”) they wish to have transcribed, as well as related preparation materials; or otherwise interact with our Platform for such purposes; (b) are invited by or on behalf of a customer and/or via email to access transcribed Sessions via our Platform (“Viewers”); and (c) are mentioned or appear in Source Files and transcripts in a way that enables their identification, or whose name, address and other such identifying details may be needed to ensure their correct and consistent transcription.
+- Customer Data: Data that we collect, process and manage on our customers’ behalf, as part of the Verbit artificial intelligence (“AI”) transcription and real-time captioning platform (“Platform”), which relates to identifiable individuals (“personal data” and “data subjects,” respectively) who: (a) are registered by our customer’s account administrator as end-users of the Platform; schedule meetings, classes or other forums for transcription, captioning, or translation (“Sessions”); upload or stream audio or video files (“Source Files”) they wish to have transcribed, as well as related preparation materials; or otherwise interact with our Platform for such purposes; (b) are invited by or on behalf of a customer and/or via email to access transcribed Sessions via our Platform (“Viewers”); or (c) are mentioned or appear in Source Files and transcripts in a way that enables their identification, or whose name, address and other such identifying details may be needed to ensure their correct and consistent transcription.

-- Verbit User Data: contact, contractual and billing details concerning our customers’ internal focal persons who directly engage with Verbit concerning their organizational account, and users of the Platform on behalf of such customers, e.g., the account administrators and users, billing contacts and authorized signatories on behalf of the customer; as well as the customer’s business needs and preferences, as identified to us or recognized through our engagement with them (“Users” and “User Data” respectively);
+- User Data: Contact, contractual and billing details concerning our customers’ internal focal persons who directly engage with Verbit concerning their organizational account, and users of the Platform on behalf of such customers, e.g., the account administrators and users, billing contacts and authorized signatories on behalf of the customer; as well as the customer’s business needs and preferences, as identified to us or recognized through our engagement with them (“Users” and “User Data” respectively).

-- Verbit Website, CRM & Prospect Data: data relating to our customers, freelancers, visitors of our websites (including www.verbit.ai), participants at our events, and any other prospective customer, freelancer or partner who visits or otherwise interacts with our website, online ads and content, emails, integrations or communications under our control (“Sites” and collectively with the Platform, the “Services”).
+- Website, CRM & Prospect Data: Data relating to our customers, freelancers, visitors of our websites, participants at our events, and any other prospective customer, freelancer or partner who visits or otherwise interacts with our website, online ads and content, emails, integrations or communications under our control (“Sites” and collectively with the Platform, the “Services”).

 - Data Collection & Processing